 This can be done by making sure that the children are covered on one of the parent's employer provided health insurance plans or by making sure that the children are covered by Medicaid, CHIPS or some other government health insurance program.

 If your former spouse is not providing court-ordered health insurance for the children, then we can try to correct that by filing a motion to enforce the previous court order.
 If your spouse was not court-ordered to provide post-divorce health insurance for the children along with child support, then we can do something about that also by asking the Court to modify the existing court order.

 Paternity Issues.
 If you have any doubts at all that you are the biological father of a child, then you should get those doubts resolved as soon as possible by participating in DNA paternity testing with the child and the child's mother.
+As a matter of fact, paternity testing does not have to include the child's mother these days.
+The child and the alleged father are really all that is required.
 Remember, DNA paternity testing is a lot cheaper than paying child support for 18 years for a child that you did not father.
 Paternity testing will usually remove any doubts whatsoever about whether you are the father of a particular child.
 Texas law may require that you address those concerns as part of the divorce process or forever lose the right to raise that issue.
-DNA testing only involves doing a cotton swab test of the inside of each person's mouth so that it can be determined if a specific man is or is not the biological father of a specific child.
+DNA testing only involves applying a cotton swab to the inside of each person's mouth so that it can be determined if a specific man is or is not the biological father of a specific child.
 The results are usually known within a couple of weeks.
 Call me if you have paternity questions.

 Ken is a Former Williamson County Misdemeanor Prosecutor who served as an Assistant County Attorney in Georgetown.

 Licensed to Practice Law in Texas by the Texas Supreme Court since 1984.

 Serving Williamson, Travis, Bell, Burnet, Milam and other central Texas Counties.